flotschilein/Git/README.md

 Contributions and improvements are welcome.
 This is an educational project — please open issues or PRs with small, focused changes.

-## License

-MIT License — see `LICENSE` (not included).
-Feel free to add a LICENSE file if you intend to publish.

-Enjoy exploring the code!